The Dutch skipper Dirk Hartog made one of the first recorded landfalls by a European on the Western Australian coastline, with his vessel the

-The History Teachers' Association of WA and the Science Teachers' Association of WA have produced teaching resources relating to the Dirk Hartog anniversary year.
+The History Teachers' Association of WA and the Science Teachers' Association of WA produced teaching resources relating to the Dirk Hartog anniversary year.

 The History Teachers' resource links to Year 3 and Year 4 history curricula, and can be freely downloaded at

-The Science Teachers' Association of WA has developed two resources; an ecology resource focusing on the Return to 1616 ecological restoration project taking place on Dirk Hartog Island, and a chemisty resource.
+The Science Teachers' Association of WA developed two resources; an ecology resource focusing on the Return to 1616 ecological restoration project taking place on Dirk Hartog Island, and a chemisty resource.
 The teaching resources can be freely downloaded at

 Back to top